-Vodafone is Malta’s market leader, but only by a hair.
-It has 99% coverage, fast internet and unbeatable customer service.
-It also has a slick, easy to use website you can use to top up or find the nearest store.
+Vodafone is Malta’s market leader, but not by much.
+It has 99% coverage, fast internet, and unbeatable customer service.
+It also has a slick, easy-to-use website you can use to top up or find the nearest store.

 To get a Vodafone SIM, you’ll need to shell out €10, which doesn’t include call credit.